NinaadRao/Convex-Hull-algorithm/README.md

 The second approach is running for the predefined inputs which vary from input size 10 to 1000000. the range of the inputs changes from (0,100), (0,1000) and (0,10000).
-The ui is written in python and the algorithms are written in cpp.
+The ui is written in python and the algorithms are written in cpp.<br/>
-Make sure g++ is installed in your system.
+Make sure g++ is installed in your system.<br/>
-Python modules required: subprocess, matplotlib
+Python modules required: subprocess, matplotlib<br/>
 To run the code, run:
 python ui.py